http://WhatisTaxed.com: Data-mining the Tax Code

 Tax Research Center

-Nothing is for sale.
-All regulations can be browsed or downloaded for free.
-If you want to compile your own copy, see How to Search.
+Nothing is for sale at WhatisTaxed.com.
+You can browse, download, and search tax regulations for free.
+If you would rather compile your own copy, see How to Search

 D is for Document